seldstein/personal-site-hugo/content/posts/care-dammit.md

 In turn, this reminds me of a sentiment I've heard expressed by [Tim Urban](https://waitbutwhy.com/) and [Scott Alexander](https://www.astralcodexten.com/), among others: You only get to call yourself principled if you apply your principles to people you can't stand.

-In other words, kindness counts when it's easy, but it counts more--maybe much more--when it's hard.
+In other words, kindness counts when it's easy, but it counts more---maybe much more---when it's hard.

 ---